 It’s important to consult with your doctor before going ahead with any diet changes or treatment.

 If you consume a lot of nuts and seeds, your fat deficiency is likely to disappear and improve your health.
-But in certain cases, you could still be fat deficit causing a few diseases such as
+But in certain cases, you could still be fat deficiency diseases such as:

 · Weaker immune system